 - card — add up to product cards to make your message look like a mini-catalog.

-- file — attach necessary documents to your message;
+- file — attach a necessary document to your message;

-- delay — indicate the timeframe in seconds so that the users see the typing indicator.
+- delay — indicate a timeframe in seconds to make users see the typing indicator.

-How the bot reacts to a word with no predefined keywords?
+How does a bot react to a word with no predefined keywords?

 The bot recognizes only separate words as triggers.
-In case the subscriber types in a word combination containing a keyword, the bot will send an auto-reply.
-Say, the subscriber texts “Hi, how much does the shipping cost?”
+When the subscriber types in a word combination containing a keyword, the bot will send an auto-reply.
+For example, subscriber texts “Hi, how much does the shipping cost?”
 The message contains two keywords — “Hi” and “Shipping.”
-The chatbot detects them as triggers and sends quick replies to the chat.
+The chatbot detects them as triggers and sends instant replies to the chat.
 The user can activate the corresponding message flow by clicking on the appealing option.

-Does the upper- or lower case matter in recognizing the keywords by the bot?
+Do upper- or lowercase letters matter in recognizing the keywords by the bot?

-The keyword recognition doesn’t depend on upper- or lower case of the words.
+Keyword recognition does not depend on the upper- or lowercase letters.
 The bot can understand both «shipping» and «Shipping».